Alternative Break Program Mission Statement

 To determine transportation funding for each project, the ABP will evaluate selected proposals and award transportation to up to six of the most integral project participants.

-Projects from recognized student groups need written support from their group's president becuase the project may impact the group' finances through the use of the group's financial university account.
+Projects from recognized student groups need written support from their group's president because the project may impact the group' finances through the use of the group's financial university account.

 Project participants are required contribute $100 (for international) or $50 (domestic) to their project before ABP funds can be spent on that participant.
 The contribution is nonrefundable, meaning if a participant drops out of the project, he/she cannot get their contribution back.